symptomnavi.ch

 Good to know

-As a relative, you can contact the treatment team at any time.
+As a caregiver, you can contact the healthcare team at any time.

-It's important to take care of yourself so that you don't overstep your limits.
-The following questions can help you find your bearings, ask for help and accept it: Can I and do I want to take care of it?
-Can I look after it myself or do I need help?
-What would be best for me to delegate?
+It's important to take care of yourself so that you don't push yourself too hard.
+The following questions can help you find your way around, ask for help and accept it: Can I and do I want to take care of it?
+Can I take care of it on my own or do I need help?
+What should I delegate?

 You feel...